Banner

 Performance

 The following benchmark was published in the May 1994 issue of MacWorld.
-They were by measuring the running execution time of various tasks in real world 68K applications.
+They were obtained by measuring the running execution time of various tasks in real world 68K applications.
 FPU tests did not run on a true FPU: they were emulated by integer functions, even on the Quadra 800.

 All times are in seconds.